thegroosalugg/CastleCarnage/README.md

 ## Introduction
 The game is made just for fun.
 The purpose is to practice writing and refactoring in Ruby.
+Download the code, enter main directory in your terminal then run >

+ruby interface.rb

 ## User Interface
 - 🐮 You